Will the Taliban restrict internet access in Afghanistan? | DW | 30.08.2021

 Two of the largest providers of mobile communications in Afghanistan are Etisalat based in the United Arab Emirates (UAE) and South Africa's MTN Group.
 MTN announced last year that it would be leaving the Afghan market.
 Etisalat has not made any public comments on whether or not they will halt operations.

-"Right now it seems like the internet in Afghanistan is running on autopilot," said Doug Malory, the director of internet analysis at Kentik, a company that monitors global networks.
+"Right now it seems like the internet in Afghanistan is running on autopilot," said Doug Madory, the director of internet analysis at Kentik, a company that monitors global networks.

 "It will be a few weeks before we will see if the Taliban have the capacity to keep the internet running, whether they have the manpower and the equipment to fix any internet outages or even just to keep the power on," he told DW.

-Afghanistan is connected to the rest of the internet through a series of fiberoptic cables that run north through Tajikistan, west through Pakistan and south through Iran.
+Afghanistan is connected to the rest of the internet through a series of fiberoptic cables that run north through Tajikistan, east through Pakistan and west through Iran.

 The Taliban will have to keep paying for the broadband the country sends through the cables.
 With their assets in the US frozen, and foreign aid halted, it is unclear whether they will have the resources to keep the information flowing.